Isabellanamutenda/To-do-list-js/README.md

 # To-do-list-js
-In this project I created a simple to-do-list using JavaScript, and webpack.
+In this project I created a simple to-do-list using JavaScript, and webpack and I have tested it.

 # Built with
 - Webpack
 - JavaScript
 - CSS
+- Jest
+- Babel

 # Features
 - Adding a new task